 The Cocoon Chill Hybrid combines a memory foam comfort layer with a wrapped coil support layer and polyurethane foam base.
 The hybrid construction fuses the pressure-relieving feel of memory foam with the bounce of steel coils.
-This makes the Chill Hybrid more responsive than a typical memory foam mattress, which is great for combination sleepers.

 Let’s dive into each layer in detail to really get a feel for this mattress!

 Cover — The Chill Hybrid’s cooling cover is made of cozy stretch knit fabric.
-The knit top layer is a “phase change material,” meaning this fabric absorbs and dissipates body heat instead of trapping it.
+The knit top layer is a Phase Change Material, meaning this fabric absorbs and dissipates body heat instead of trapping it.
 This is a great feature for hot sleepers.

 Comfort Layer — The comfort layer of the Chill Hybrid is made with Sealy’s perfect fit memory foam.
 This firmer-feeling layer of memory foam contours to your body shape, which provides nice sinkage and pressure relief.